 Dr. Walters stands out as an experienced nursing leader and teacher:

 Our RN to BSN is designed based on the American Association of Critical-Care Nurses (AACN) Synergy Model for Patient Care, which emphasizes prioritizing skills and competencies aligned with the needs and characteristics of patients, clinical units and systems.
 Consistent with this model, you’ll focus on learning how to deliver the services that can best address your patients’ needs.

 Our RN-BSN program is structured for registered nurses who have already earned a diploma in nursing or an associate degree in nursing, and is uniquely customizable to your background.
 By having your RN license, you automatically earn 60 of the required 120 credits in our program.
-For students who have earned an ADN or diploma as well as a bachelor’s degree in another field, your previous coursework will count toward this program.
+For students who hold an RN license and have earned a bachelor’s degree in another field, you only need to complete the required RN-BSN courses (30 credit hours) in order to earn your BSN.
 Every nursing student has a unique educational experience — and your program curriculum plan is customized to your specific background.